-What are the rooms and facilities on offer at The Steading?
+Tell us more about the rooms and facilities at The Steading?

 There is a vast array of things to do within the area including hill walking, cycling, mountain biking, golf courses, salmon and trout fishing, clay pigeon shooting, and a variety of watersports such as kayaking, gorge walking and white water rafting.